-Let’s get together to read, talk and think about our contemporary constellation and potential practices that might constitute new forms of life.
+Let’s get together to read, talk and think about our contemporary constellation and potential practices that might constitute new forms of life. by THAT MIGHT BE RIGHT

 The coming years That Might Be Right will study what is called primitive accumulation; the historical and continuous expropriation of people from common land, resources and relations.